 Medicines were managed by staff who have been trained and deemed competent to do so.
 An induction process was in place for registered nurses and for care staff who had been delegated medicine related tasks.
 The impact of training was monitored through team meetings, supervision and annual appraisal.
 Competency assessments were completed annually.
+Refresher training in medicines management was provided in the last year.

 Systems were in place to manage the ordering of prescribed medicines to ensure adequate supplies were available and to prevent wastage.
 Staff advised of the procedures to identify and report any potential shortfalls in medicines.
-Antibiotics and newly prescribed medicines had been received into the home without delay.
-Satisfactory arrangements were in place for the acquisition and storage of prescriptions.
+Antibiotics had been received into the home without delay.

 There were satisfactory arrangements in place to manage changes to prescribed medicines.
-Personal medication records were updated by two registered nurses.
+Personal medication records and handwritten entries on medicine administration records were updated by two registered nurses.
 This safe practice was acknowledged.